PaulWheatcroft/CarpBuzz/README.md

 You should now be able to run the website from your computer.

 ### Deploying to Heroku

-You will find the MONGO_URI string in the connection section of your cluster.
-Make sure you are using Python 3.6 or late and copy the string into the environment variable.
 To deploy to Heroku (https://www.heroku.com/ )
 1. Log in with your account
 2. Select New